-- Log into SchooLinks and create profile - Complete Find Your Path and Would You Rather surveys and Game of Life. - Review survey results with a school counselor and career coordinator.
-Learn about My Plan | My Story. - · Favorite occupations and post secondary training/education - Review how Maine 207 courses are - connected to career pathways. - Create four-year course selections.
-Set career and academic SMART goals while learning how to connect them to personality, values, interests, abilities, and significant
+- · Log into SchooLinks and create Complete Find Your Path and - Would You Rather surveys and Game of Life. - Review survey results with a school counselor and career coordinator - Learn about My Plan | My Story.
+Favorite occupations and post secondary training/education options. - Review how Maine 207 courses are connected to career pathways. - Create four-year course selection Set career and academic SMART goals while learning how to connect them to personality, values, nterests, abilities, and significant others.